List of secondary education systems by country: Romania

 In Romania, secondary school is commonly referred to as liceu (lyceum in English).
 The students usually enter the lyceum at the age of 14 or 15, and graduate when they're 18 or 19.
 To graduate and get a baccalaureate diploma, they must pass the BAC exam, and they must have fulfilled the four years (9–12) of post-secondary education.
 The secondary school diploma is enough to get a job in various domains.

 Russia

 There were around 60,000 general education schools in the 2007–2008 school year; this includes ca. 5,000 advanced learning schools specializing in foreign languages, mathematics etc., and 2,300 advanced general-purpose schools.
 Those identified as Гимназии и лицеи, gymnasiums and lycaeums, and 1,800 schools for all categories of disabled children; it does not include professional technical schools and tekhnikums.
-Private schools accounted for 0.3% of elementary school enrolment in 2005 and 0.5% in 2005.
+Private schools accounted for 0.3% of primary school enrolment in 2005 and 0.5% in 2005.

 According to a 2005 UNESCO report, 96% of the adult population has completed lower secondary schooling and most of them also have an upper secondary education.